 where $\cos\theta=\frac{\frac{D_{\rm L}}{\xi_0}}{\sqrt{\left(\frac{D_{\rm L}}{\xi_0}\right)^2+x^2}}$, $ \cos\theta'=\frac{\frac{D_{\rm LS}}{\xi_0}}{\sqrt{\left(\frac{D_{\rm LS}}{\xi_0}\right)^2+x^2+\frac{D^2_{\rm S}}{D^2_{\rm L}}y^2-2\frac{D_{\rm S}}{D_{\rm L}}xy\cos\theta_x}}. $

-Under axial symmetric case, we can show the explicit expression of Equation~\eqref{eq:F_wycos} in a simpler form.
-If the mass distribution of lens is axial symmetric, $\psi(\boldsymbol{x})=\psi(x)$ is independent of $\theta_x$, thus this equation is reduced to
+Under axisymmetric case, we can show the explicit expression of Equation~\eqref{eq:F_wycos} in a simpler form.
+If the mass distribution of lens is axially symmetric, $\psi(\boldsymbol{x})=\psi(x)$ is independent of $\theta_x$, thus this equation is reduced to